 Mid Cornwall · TR3

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Threemilestone, that work is shaped by the place itself — Threemilestone is the western residential and retail-park suburb of Truro, with the West Cornwall Hospital site nearby and significant new estate development on the Langarth Garden Village land, with a building stock that leans toward 1970s and 1980s estates and modern Persimmon, Bellway and Wainhomes estates.
+The way we approach extension in Threemilestone starts with a measured walk-round — Threemilestone is the western residential and retail-park suburb of Truro, with the West Cornwall Hospital site nearby and significant new estate development on the Langarth Garden Village land, with a building stock that leans toward office and retail conversions and modern Persimmon, Bellway and Wainhomes estates.

 Our process